 I was working on the code for the Help Desk version some time ago, when I found a bug in the Citrix PowerShell SDK.

 When using the Get-BrokerDesktopGroup and/or Get-BrokerCatalog cmdlets from the SDK and connecting to a 7.15 Delivery Controller, the Scopes property is returned with no objects!
 However when running these locally on the Delivery Controllers the output is correct.
 Connecting to 1912 and 2203 Delivery Controllers do not present such an issue.
-When I was working on this, my employer at the time still had 18 sites on 7.15, so I wanted to allow for that backward compatibility.
+When I was working on this, my customer at the time still had 18 sites on 7.15, so I wanted to allow for that backward compatibility.
 The reason behind this was to use the scopes to allow me to delegate remote management of the Session Hosts through my tool, without using Director.
-This would make it easier for supervisors/team leaders/line managers to clear sessions holding files and licenses open when people go off-shift.
+This would make it easier for supervisors/team leaders/line managers to clear sessions holding files and licenses open when people go off-shift or go on R&R (Rest and Recreation/Recovery) without clearing all their session.
 This is a problem in a mining company where the platform is used 24×7.

 I burnt many many hours on this before realising that it was a bug and escalating to Citrix.